-is embracing a new work culture in a drive to become more innovative.
+National Lottery organiser Camelot is embracing a new work culture in a drive to become more innovative.

-Thompson told the HR Forum aboard the Oriana that the firm had become very risk adverse as it put together its bid to continue running the Lottery last year.
+Chief executive Dianne Thompson told the HR Forum aboard the Oriana that the firm had become very risk adverse as it put together its bid to continue running the Lottery last year.

 Camelot successfully retained its National Lottery organiser status following a battle against Sir Richard Branson's People's Lottery bid in December 2000.
 Thompson said that in the aftermath, there was a realisation that Camelot needed to become more creative.

 Said Thompson, “We want our staff to feel that they can take a few risks - within reason of course.
 Creativity and innovation will be applauded.”

 Full coverage of the HR Forum on board the Oriana will appear in the 15th May 2001 edition of Personnel Today.